 Earning an online master’s in social studies education opens avenues for educators interested in research careers, postsecondary institutions, and government facilities.
 On average, applicants have at least one year of teaching experience before entering the program, although experience is not required.
 Prospective students must provide GRE and MAT scores, in addition to a resume, writing sample, and statement of purpose.

-Penn State is accredited by NCATE/CAEP, APA, NASP, CORE, and CACREP.
-Pennsylvania Department of Education approves all of the college’s professional education certification programs.
+Pennsylvania State University – World Campus is regionally accredited by NCATE/CAEP, APA, NASP, CORE, and CACREP.
+Pennsylvania Department of Education approves all the college’s professional education certification programs.

 Through research and professional development, University of Missouri–Columbia’s College of Education has been improving educators’ and students’ quality of life since 1867.
 Mizzou’s master’s in social studies education is specifically designed to advance the knowledge and practice of teaching social studies through its rigorous, comprehensive curriculum.
 Serving over 1,300 graduate students in the past year, social studies education at Mizzou remains at the forefront of important discussions concerning the future of teachers and scholars.